sunetos/surviving-blood-cancer/manuscript/narcotics.md

 - Tylenol
 - NSAIDs
-- Opiates
+- Opioids

-For reasons I am about to explain, narcotics (specifically opiates) are the only pain meds available to blood cancer patients.
+For reasons I am about to explain, narcotics (specifically opioids) are the only pain meds available to blood cancer patients.

 There are many, many more and some only work in complex combinations for special